peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

     public PeterO.Cbor.CBORTypeMapper AddTypePrefix(
         string prefix);

- Adds a prefix of a Java or .NET type for use in type matching.
+ Adds a prefix of a Java or.NET type for use in type matching.
 A type matches a prefix if its fully qualified name is or begins with that prefix, using codepoint-by-codepoint (case-sensitive) matching.

   <b>Parameters:</b>

- * <i>prefix</i>: The prefix of a Java or .NET type (e.g., `java.math.` or `System.Globalization`).
+ * <i>prefix</i>: The prefix of a Java or.NET type (e.g., `java.math.` or `System.Globalization`).

 <b>Return Value:</b>